OkutaniDaichi0106/gomoqt/README.md

 # gomoqt

-A Go implementation of Media over QUIC (MOQ), designed for efficient media streaming over QUIC.
+A Go implementation of Media over QUIC Transport (MOQT), specifically implementing the MOQ Lite specification for efficient media streaming over QUIC.

 ## Overview

-This implementation follows the [MOQ Transfork specification](https://kixelated.github.io/moq-drafts/draft-lcurley-moq-transfork.html), providing a foundation for building media streaming applications using QUIC transport.
+This implementation follows the [MOQ Lite specification](https://kixelated.github.io/moq-drafts/draft-lcurley-moq-transfork.html), providing a foundation for building real-time media streaming applications using QUIC transport.
+MOQ Lite is a simplified version of the Media over QUIC Transport protocol, designed for lower latency and reduced complexity while maintaining the core benefits of QUIC-based media delivery.

 ## Features

-- **MOQ Protocol**: Core implementation of the MOQTransfork protocol.
+- **MOQ Lite Protocol**: Core implementation of the MOQ Lite specification
-- **WebTransport Support**: Supports WebTransport connections.
+- **WebTransport Support**: Full support for WebTransport connections in browsers
-- **Raw QUIC Support**: Supports raw QUIC connections.
+- **Raw QUIC Support**: Direct QUIC connections for native applications
+- **Track Management**: Publisher/Subscriber pattern for media track handling
+- **Multiplexed Streaming**: Efficient multiplexing of multiple media tracks
-- **Sample Implementations**: Provides several code examples for common use cases.
+- **Sample Applications**: Complete examples demonstrating various use cases

 ## Components

 ### moqt

-Implements the main interactions defined by MOQ Transfork.

-Note: There are several specifications for MOQ (such as moq-lite (moqtransfork) and moqtransport), and gomoqt is implemented with reference to these.
-However, since none of these specifications are stable yet, gomoqt uses some custom specifications until the standards are finalized。
+The core package implementing the MOQ Lite protocol interactions, including:
+- Session establishment and management
+- Track publishing and subscription
+- Announcement handling
+- Stream multiplexing and routing

+This implementation is specifically designed for the MOQ Lite specification, focusing on simplicity and performance for real-time media streaming applications.

 ### lomc (Coming Soon)